RhymeForge ยท Word page

 Why flamenco rhymes the way it does

 The phonology of flamenco is a three-syllable core: the round /ษ’/ (/ษ’/), then it doesn't close on a consonant at all.
-In our 54,000-word dictionary the perfect-rhyme pool returns 1 match, family rhymes 0, additive and subtractive together 37, assonance 11,837, and consonance 106.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 264 matches, family rhymes 0, additive and subtractive together 1225, assonance 1,936, and consonance 0.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 The songwriter's move is to pick a small set of strict rhymes for the chorus and open up to family and assonance through the verses.
 Flamenco rewards slant rhyming because the strict pool, when over-used, calls attention to itself.

 More songwriting tools